JulienBrechet/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/README.md

 ### Authors : Julien Brêchet and Adrien Marco
 ### Last update : 09.06.2017

+## Important !!!
+If you clone the repository, you will probably need to open the file `apache2-foreground` of the reverse-proxy image in Notepad and save it with **UNIX EOL**.

 ## Step 1: Static HTTP server with apache httpd

 ### Docker image and Dockerfile